srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 The following issues are unimportant for an advanced developer.
 However, for beginners and some TRs, these issues can be confusing.
 Solution 1: Leave everything as it is because it is explained in the content.
-SOlution 2: Implement the solutions for those who are not experienced in development or didn't read the explanations
+Solution 2: Implement the solutions for those who are not experienced in development or didn't read the explanations

 ### 1.Unifiying Google Colab Paths or not
 *Status*: decision pending